path (1).png

 2023 - A pilot program for the Path launches for a dozen congregations in New England.

-fall 2024 - The Path is available for congregations throughout The Episcopal Church.
+2024 - The Path is available throughout Province One of The Episcopal Church.

-We would like to thank the clergy, laity, scientists, activists, and the diocesan and provincial staff across the country with whom we have discussed and envisioned this project over the last year (2022-2023).
+We would like to thank the clergy, laity, scientists, activists, and the diocesan and provincial staff across the country with whom we have discussed and envisioned this project from 2022-2023.
 Thank you for being consistently encouraging and eager to collaborate as we work to bring it to fruition as broadly as possible across the Church.